confluentinc/event-streaming-patterns/docs/stream-processing/event-aggregator.md

 ```

 ## Considerations
-In event streaming, a key technical challenge is that it is generally not possible to tell whether input is "complete" at a given point in time.
-For this reason, stream processing technologies such as ksqlDB and Kafka Streams employ techniques such as grace periods (see [`GRACE PERIOD`](https://docs.ksqldb.io/en/latest/concepts/time-and-windows-in-ksqldb-queries/) clause in ksqlDB) to define cutoff points after which an [Event Processor](TODO: add link) will discard any late-arriving input events from its processing.
+* In event streaming, a key technical challenge is that—with few exceptions—it is generally not possible to tell whether the input data is "complete" at a given point in time.
+For this reason, stream processing technologies such as the streaming database [ksqlDB](https://ksqldb.io/) and the Kafka Streams client library of Apache Kafka employ techniques such as _slack time_<sup>1</sup> and _grace periods_ (see [`GRACE PERIOD`](https://docs.ksqldb.io/en/latest/concepts/time-and-windows-in-ksqldb-queries/) clause in ksqlDB) or watermarks to define cutoff points after which an [Event Processor](../event-processing/event-processor.md) will discard any late-arriving input events from its processing.
+See the [Suppressed Event Aggregator](../stream-processing/suppressed-event-aggregator.md) pattern for additional information.

 ## References
 This pattern was derived from [Aggregator](https://www.enterpriseintegrationpatterns.com/patterns/messaging/Aggregator.html) pattern in Enterprise Integration Patterns by Gregor Hohpe and Bobby Woolf

+## Footnotes

+<sup>1</sup>Slack time: [Beyond Analytics: The Evolution of Stream Processing Systems (SIGMOD 2020)](https://dl.acm.org/doi/abs/10.1145/3318464.3383131), [Aurora: a new model and architecture for data stream management (VLDB Journal 2003)](https://dl.acm.org/doi/10.1007/s00778-003-0095-z)